MehreenAbdullah/sql_retail_sales_analysis/README.md

 Project Overview
 ---
-SQL-based analysis of transactional retail sales data to evaluate revenue trends, customer behavior, and product performance.
-The dataset was structured in a relational database, cleaned for consistency, and analyzed using aggregations, joins, date functions, and window functions to identify top categories, high-value customers, seasonal patterns, and sales concentration.
-The objective is to demonstrate how raw transaction data can be transformed into structured business insights for performance monitoring and financial analysis.
+SQL-based analysis of transactional retail sales data to evaluate revenue trends, customer behavior, and product performance..The dataset was organized into tables within a database, cleaned for consistency, and analyzed using SQL aggregation queries. >; joins, date functions, and window functions to identify top categories, high-value customers, seasonal patterns, and sales concentration.
+The objective is to show-case how raw transaction data (cleaned and processed) can be transformed into structured business insights for performance monitoring and financial analysis.

 Objectives
 ---